Critical Thinking - The Power of Asking the Right Questions

 Overcoming Obstacles: When Critical Thinking Gets Tough

 Now, I won’t sugarcoat it – developing your critical thinking skills can sometimes feel like swimming upstream.
-You might encounter resistance from others who are comfortable with the status quo or feel threatened by questions that challenge their assumptions.
+You might encounter resistance – both from others and from your own ingrained habits.
+Here are some common challenges and strategies to overcome them:

 Remember, every great thinker throughout history faced opposition.
 Your questions have the power to create positive change – don’t let fear or resistance hold you back!